leithdm/shooty-rocks/README.md

 ## Overview

-Covidroids is a remake of the classic *Asteroids* game, with a modern theme.
+Shooty Rocks is an endless space shooter arcade game inspired by the classic *Asteroids* game.
 You can view the deployed game [here](https://leithdm.github.io/milestone-project-2/).

 <br/>